Police video from 'Cop City' operation doesn't show shooting - NewsBreak

 Newly released Atlanta police body camera video shows officers clearing tents from the site of a planned public safety training center and then reacting after they heard the barrage of gunfire that left an environmental activist dead and a state trooper injured.

-The Georgia Bureau of Investigation has said that no body camera or dashcam video of the shooting exists.
+The Georgia Bureau of Investigation has said that no body camera or dashcam video of the actual shootings exists.
 The agency has said officers encountered Tortuguita in a tent in the woods and fired in self-defense after the activist failed to follow verbal commands and shot a trooper.

 “The videos released by the City of Atlanta raise more questions than they answer, but confirm the family’s worst fears that Manuel was massacred in a hail of gunfire,” Tortuguita's family said in a statement released Thursday by their lawyers.
 “The videos also show the clearing of the forest was a paramilitary operation that set the stage for the excessive use of force.”

 Activists have questioned the official narrative and called for an independent investigation separate from that being done by the GBI.
-Tortuguita's family on Monday called for the release of more information.
+The family on Monday said an independent autopsy found that Tortuguita had been at shot at least 12 or 13 times by multiple guns and called for the release of more information .

 In response, the GBI asked for patience, saying it is “not releasing any videos currently because agents are continuing to conduct key interviews and want to maintain the integrity of the investigation.”